Index-al/E-Commerce-Backend/README.md

 # E-Commerce Backend 🛒🚀

-Welcome to our E-Commerce Backend project!
+Welcome to my E-Commerce Backend project!
 This application is designed to provide a comprehensive backend solution for e-commerce websites, allowing for easy management of products, categories, and tags.
 Built with Express.js, Sequelize, and MySQL, it offers a robust API for performing CRUD operations on your e-commerce data.

 ## Features 🌟